Shinji-Mimura/DevRadar/README.md

 **You need install Yarn and some other packages to make work !**

-**_In order for you to test it you need to change the mongoose.connect parameter with your MongoDB username and password_**
+**_In order for you to test it you need to change the mongoose.connect parameter with your MongoDB username and password_ and change the Backend IP to yout LocalHost IP**

 #### [MIT](./LICENSE) &copy; [Rocketseat](https://rocketseat.com.br/)